 * Offer also includes 35 cps dividend announced in Nov

-* GrainCorp says to respond in due course
+* GrainCorp shares up 3 pct; says to respond in due course

-SYDNEY/NEW YORK, Dec 4 (Reuters) - U.S. agribusiness giant Archer Daniels Midland Co moved closer to securing GrainCorp Ltd after raising its takeover bid to $2.9 billion and hiking its stake in Australia's last major independent grains handler.
+SYDNEY/NEW YORK, Dec 4 U.S. agribusiness giant Archer Daniels Midland Co tightened its grip on GrainCorp Ltd, hiking its bid to $2.9 billion and buying more shares, but may need to offer more to win over Australia's last major independent grains handler.

 GrainCorp is the last available independent asset of scale in Australia, the world's second-largest wheat exporter and an attractive market due to stable policies and good links to Asia.

-GrainCorp noted the "revised, non-binding and conditional proposal" and said it would advise the market in due course, while again noting its unique portfolio of strategic assets.
+GrainCorp noted the "revised, non-binding and conditional proposal" and said it would advise the market in due course, while again highlighting its portfolio of strategic assets.

 GrainCorp operates seven of the eight bulk grain elevators in eastern Australia, handling as much as 60 percent of the region's wheat, barley, canola, chickpea and sorghum crops.

-ADM said the new proposal reflected the value of GrainCorp's business, taking into account its 2012 results, new initiatives and dividends announced on Nov.
+ADM said the new proposal reflected the value of GrainCorp's business, taking into account its 2012 results, new initiatives and a dividend announced on Nov.
 15.

-Including a recently announced dividend of 35 cents per share, which GrainCorp shareholders would be able to keep, ADM said its new offer was worth A$12.55 per share.
+Including that final dividend of 35 cents per share, ADM said its new offer was worth A$12.55 per share.

-ADM said it acquired an additional 5 percent of GrainCorp for the new offer price, raising its stake to 19.9 percent - the limit under Australian takeover laws before it must make a bid for the entire company.
+ADM revealed it had acquired an additional 5 percent of GrainCorp for the new offer price, raising its stake to 19.9 percent - the limit under Australian takeover laws before it must make a bid for the entire company.

 Among a long list of potential rival bidders identified by analysts are Cargill and Louis Dreyfus -- two of the four "ABCD" firms (ADM, Bunge, Cargill and Louis Dreyfus) that have dominated the global agricultural business for decades.